sm13/rePocket/README.md

 ## Current Features

-* Downloads the latest 10 _articles_ since the previous request
+* Downloads the latest 10 _articles_ since the previous request.
+Articles will include _some_ images!

 * Archive articles in Pocket by moving them to the folder Pocket/Archive in the reMarkable.
 Syncs when running rePocket!